idea-fasoc/fasoc/soc/README.md

 ### SoC Integration
-These are steps for running SoC integration:
+These are steps for running correct-by-construction SoC integration:
-1. Please navigate to soc folder.
+* `cd soc`

-2. Please refer to [here](https://github.com/idea-fasoc/fasoc/tree/master/generators/ldo-gen) for ldo,  [here](https://github.com/idea-fasoc/fasoc/tree/master/generators/pll-gen) for pll, [here](https://github.com/idea-fasoc/fasoc/tree/master/generators/memory-gen) for memory README and see what should be provided for aux_lib, calibreRuleFiles, model, SRAM_2KB directories.
-Please write these directoriers paths in platform_config.json inside config directory.
-Here is an example of how platform_config.json should look like.
+* Refer to each of [generators](https://github.com/idea-fasoc/fasoc/tree/master/generators) to see instructions for providing aux_lib, calibreRuleFiles, model, SRAM_2KB directories.
+Please write these directoriers in `fasoc/config/platform_config.json` based on the technology node.
+Here is an example of platform_config.json for tsmc65lp:

 ![](docs/platform_config.png)

+* Providing a design in json format.
+These are elements of such a design:
+    * "constrains": The total power and area budget of the desired SoC
+    * "modules": Different generators with different specfications that are desired to be included in the SoC
+          *  "module_name": The design should have unique name for each module
+          *  "instance_name": The name of each instances of the module.
+It should be noted even if one of the specifications of two modules are different, this means different modules not different instances.
+Instances are used if multiple instances from a module is needed.
+          *  "generator": The generator name of the module.
+It should be one of the generators that is listed [here](https://github.com/idea-fasoc/fasoc/tree/master/generators).
+          *  "specifications": Specifications of each module.
+Please refer to each [generator](https://github.com/idea-fasoc/fasoc/tree/master/generators) to find these specifications.
-3. There are several sample designs (json and makefile) in tests/tool_integration directory that you can refer to create your own design.
+    * There are several sample designs [here](https://github.com/idea-fasoc/fasoc/tree/master/tests) that it can be refered to.

+* `soc.py --design design_dir --mode design_mode --database add_remove`

-The below loop will start after running make soc:
+The below loop will start after running make the SoC:

 ![](docs/flow.jpg)